mathworks/matlab-azure-devops-extension/overview.md

 >**Note:** The **Install MATLAB** task automatically includes the [MATLAB batch licensing executable](https://github.com/mathworks-ref-arch/matlab-dockerfile/blob/main/alternates/non-interactive/MATLAB-BATCH.md) (`matlab-batch`).
 To use a MATLAB batch licensing token in a pipeline that does not use this task, you must first download the executable and add it to the system path.

 #### Required Software on Self-Hosted Agents
-Before using the **Install MATLAB** task to install MATLAB and other products on a self-hosted UNIX agent, verify that the required software is installed on your agent.
+Before using the **Install MATLAB** task to install MATLAB and other MathWorks products on a self-hosted UNIX agent, verify that the required software is installed on your agent.

->**Note:** The **Install MATLAB** task automatically includes the [MATLAB batch licensing executable](https://github.com/mathworks-ref-arch/matlab-dockerfile/blob/main/alternates/non-interactive/MATLAB-BATCH.md) (`matlab-batch`).
-For an example, see [Use MATLAB Batch Licensing Token](#use-matlab-batch-licensing-token).

 ##### Linux
 If you are using a Linux agent, verify that the following software is installed on your agent: